 South Australian Law Reform Institute

-The South Australian Law Reform Institute was established in December 2010.
-The Institute, based at the Adelaide Law School, is formed by an agreement between the Attorney-General of South Australia, the University of Adelaide and the Law Society of South Australia.
+The South Australian Law Reform Institute, based at the Adelaide Law School, is formed by an agreement between the Attorney-General of South Australia, the University of Adelaide and the Law Society of South Australia.

 - To conduct reviews and/or research on areas of law and legal policy specified by the Advisory Board;